-Clutch fluid will damage painted surfaces; soak up any spillage with an absorbant cloth immediately and wash the area with a mixture of car shampoo and water.
+Clutch fluid will damage painted surfaces; clean up any spillage immediately and rinse with plenty of water.

 If clutch fluid should come into contact with the skin or eyes, rinse immediately with plenty of water.

 CLUTCH FLUID TOP-UP

 Wipe the filler cap before removing, to prevent dirt from entering the reservoir.
 Check the fluid level and top up if necessary, maintaining the level approximately 10 mm below the top of the reservoir, using fluid meeting FMVSS 116 DOT 4 specification.
 Ensure dirt does not enter the reservoir while filling.